-Urinary Tract Infections - What is a UTI and How Can it be Treated?
+What Is a Urinary Tract Infections and How Can It Be Treated?

-Many people have suffered Urinary Tract Infections at some point in their life, including me.
-Anyone who has suffered from a UTI can tell you how painful they can become.
+Many people suffer from a urinary tract infection (UTI) at some point in their life, including me.
+Anyone who has suffered from this condition can tell you how painful it can be.

-So it’s extremely important to treat a UTI as soon as you realize that one has formed.
+It’s extremely important to treat a this condition as soon as you realize that it has developed.

 What exactly is a UTI?
 What are the symptoms?

-A Urinary Tract Infection is when germs get inside your urinary tract and form an infection, just as the name entails.
+A UTI occurs when germs enter your urinary tract and cause an infection, just as the name suggests.

-The infection can spread into your bladder and then eventually your kidneys if not treated.
+The infection can spread into your bladder—and then eventually to your kidneys if not treated.